IEEE ITW 2015 Jeju logo

 Zero Error Coordination

-Mahed Abroshan (Alan Turing Institute, United Kingdom (Great Britain)); Amin Gohari (The Chinese University of Hong Kong, Hong Kong); Sidharth Jaggi (University of Bristol, United Kingdom (Great Britain))
+Mahed Abroshan (Alan Turing Institute, United Kingdom (Great Britain)); Amin Aminzadeh Gohari (The Chinese University of Hong Kong, Hong Kong); Sidharth Jaggi (University of Bristol, United Kingdom (Great Britain))

 A Geometric Approach to Dynamic Network Coding